Dielectric heating: Power

 Dielectric heating must be distinguished from Joule heating of conductive media, which is caused by induced electric currents in the media.
 For dielectric heating, the generated power density per volume is given by:

 where ω is the angular frequency of the exciting radiation, εr″ is the imaginary part of the complex relative permittivity of the absorbing material, ε0 is the permittivity of free space and E the electric field strength.
-The imaginary part of the (frequency-dependent) relative permittivity is a measure for the ability of a dielectric material to convert electromagnetic field energy into heat, also called dielectric loss.
-(The real part of the permittivity is the normal effect of capacitance and results in non-dissipative reactive power.)
+The imaginary part of the (frequency-dependent) relative permittivity is a measure of the ability of a dielectric material to convert electromagnetic field energy into heat, also called dielectric loss.
+The real part of the permittivity is the normal effect of capacitance and results in non-dissipative reactive power.

 If the conductivity σ of the material is small, or the frequency is high, such that σ ≪ ωε (with ε = ε_{r}″ · ε_{0}), then Joule heating is low, and dielectric heating is the dominant mechanism of loss of energy from the electromagnetic field into the medium.